soroush-app/xrouter/README.md

 	ok.
 ```

-For client side i used python well-known XMPP library [SleekXMPP](https://github.com/fritzy/SleekXMPP) so for test you have to install python and sleekxmpp.
+For client side i used python well-known XMPP library [SleekXMPP](https://github.com/fritzy/SleekXMPP), so for test you have to install python and sleekxmpp.
 I will send message to remote component server every 15 seconds to new destination username.
-Client:
+Client code:
 ```python
 #!/usr/bin/env python
 # -*- coding: utf-8 -*-